amitkaps/proposals/recsys.md

 **Software requirements**

 We will be doing this on cloud.
-Laptop with a browser is all you need for the workshop
+Laptop with a browser is all you need for the workshop.